isozu/appflight/README.md

 ## Get Your App

 Please make sure that your S3 bucket is public, then the end-point of S3 could be found in the S3 dashboard.
-Based on Route 53, any A record would has directed to that end-point.
-So you can specify the landing page like get.YOURDOMAIN.com.
+Within Route 53, any A record would have directed to that end-point.
+So you can specify the landing page like get.YOURAPP.com.

 ## .env Sample file